proffectiv/new_conway_order_automation/.github/GITHUB_ACTIONS_SETUP.md

 ### During Operation Hours (7:00-23:00)

 - Runs every 5 minutes
-- Checks last 5 minutes of orders
+- Checks last 24 hours of orders with duplicate prevention
-- Sends emails only for Conway bike orders
+- Sends emails only for Conway bike orders that haven't been processed
 - Logs all activity

 ### Outside Operation Hours (23:00-7:00)